JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 As mentioned before, this tutorial utilizes the CAD software "Onshape".
 Before beginning this tutorial, create an account at #link("https://www.onshape.com/en/education")[onshape.com/en/education].
 Using this link gives you access to the free education version of Onshape.

-// #note[You can follow this tutorial in a different CAD Software.
-While the user interfaces differ, this tutorial utilizes conventional operations that are common to all CAD software.]

 == Roadmap
-// Roadmap sentence: 3 main elements of the procedure We will start by making the basic shape of a boat, and then slowly carve away at it to refine its geometry that so that it can be propelled cleanly through the water.
+// Roadmap sentence: 3 main elements of the procedure We will start by sketching the basic shape of a boat before "extruding" (projecting) that outwards.
+Then through a series of additional sketches and extrudes, we will slowly carve away at it to refine its geometry.
+Lastly, we round out some the front edges for a classic boat form and hollow out the interior to make room for storage.
+// that so that it can be propelled cleanly through the water.
 // Throughout the tutorial